create3000/x_ite/docs/_posts/components/Shape/UnlitMaterial.md

 ### SFNode [in, out] **metadata** NULL <small>[X3DMetadataObject]</small>

+Metadata are not part of the X3D world and not interpreted by the X3D browser, but they can be accessed via the ECMAScript interface.

 ### SFColor [in, out] **emissiveColor** 1 1 1 <small>[0,1]</small>

+How much glowing light is emitted from this object.

+#### Hints

+- emissiveColors glow even when all lights are off.
+- Reset diffuseColor from default (0.8 0.8 0.8) to (0 0 0) to avoid washout.
+- Only emissiveColor affects IndexedLineSet, LineSet and PointSet.

+#### Warning

+- Bright emissiveColor values can wash out other colors and some textures.

 ### SFString [in, out] **emissiveTextureMapping** ""